Fully and partially labeled data

 Fully and partially labeled datasets serve a special role in the ASReview context.
-These datasets have review decisions for a subset of the records or for each record in the dataset.
-The labels are dichotomous: relevant or irrelevant.
-Partially labeled data is useful in the Oracle mode, whereas Fully labeled data is useful in the Simulation and Exploration mode.
-See Project modes for more information.
+These datasets have review decisions for a subset of the records or for all records in the dataset.

 For tabular datasets (e.g., CSV, XLSX), the dataset

 should contain a column called “included” or “label” (See Data format for all naming conventions), which is filled with

 0’s for the records that are already screened, or selected by experts to

 be used for prior knowledge.
 The value is left empty for the records that you

 haven’t screened yet, or which are added to the dataset.

 (Notes) tag.
 An example of a RIS file with labels in the N1 tag can be found

 in the ASReview GitHub repository.